AdaCore/spark2014/docs/lrm/source/subprograms.rst

    an object (or list of objects, in the case of an ``aspect_specification`` for an ``object_declaration`` having more than one ``defining_identifier``), a package, or a generic package.
+   The Ghost aspect may be specified via either an ``aspect_specification`` or via a pragma.
+The representation pragma Ghost takes a single argument, a name denoting one or more entities whose Ghost aspect is then specified to be True.
    [In particular, |SPARK| does not currently include any form of ghost components of non-ghost record types, ghost parameters of non-ghost subprograms, or ghost extensions of non-ghost types. |SPARK| does define